takelley1/linux-notes/bigbang.md

 3. Look at the BigBang HelmRelease and find the same block so we can edit it.
     - `kubectl get hr bigbang -n bigbang -o yaml | yq '.spec.values.grafana'`
     - The `grafana` block appears to have a `values.upstream` section.
 So it looks like we need to add a `grafana.ini` block to `.spec.values.grafana.values.upstream`

-4. Create a postRenderer to add the block.
+4. Create a postRenderer to add the block, since grafana.ini exists in the values for the `grafana` sub-chart.
    ```yaml
    - op: add
      path: /spec/values/grafana/values/upstream/grafana.ini